 Our overall appearance doesn’t begin and end with the face.
 The ears are part of the frame that provides symmetry to the face.
 When the ears are large or protruding, they are disproportionate to facial structure.
 This can create self-consciousness and embarrassment.
 Helping people prevent or overcome these feelings by reshaping the ears brings the facial plastic surgeons at Cilento Facial Plastics a lot of joy.

 What is an Otoplasty?

-Otoplasty is an ear surgery that revolves around improving the appearance of the ears.
+Otoplasty is a type of ear surgery that revolves around improving the appearance of the ears.
 Some people refer to this procedure as “ear pinning.”
 While many ear surgeries do bring the ears in closer to the head, it is also possible to reduce the overall size of the ears using specific surgical techniques.

-Patients who are in good general health and who would like to end the self-consciousness they feel about their ears can be excellent candidates for otoplasty.
+Patients who are in good general health and who would like to end the self-consciousness they feel about their ears can be excellent ear pinning candidates.
 Some of the conditions that can be improved with ear surgery include:

 - Protrusion or enlargement of the ears

 - Inward or outward fold of the ear (lopping)

 - Large earlobes